Finally, the Final HSR Rules: Key Takeaways for the New HSR Pre-Merger Notification Form

 Highlights of Key Changes

 The changes apply to every HSR-reportable transaction and will significantly increase the burden and time to prepare HSR Filings.
-The FTC estimates an average of 68 additional hours required to prepare an HSR Filing under the New HSR Rules, with an average high of 121 hours for filings from acquiring persons in transactions with overlaps or supply relationships.2
+The FTC estimates 105 hours per response, which is an average increase of 68 hours required to prepare an HSR Filing under the New HSR Rules, with an average high of 121 hours for filings from acquiring persons in transactions with overlaps or supply relationships.2

 For transactions that do not involve competitive overlaps, for transactions involving a tender offer, and for certain sell-side filings, the increased burden will be lower.